punspuns/iroironippon/README.txt

 2. When browsing around each color pages, please scroll *slowly and easily* for the best experience.
-Scrolling effect is still buggy if scroll up and down too fast (because timing by js is difficult, in next implementation I will improve on scrolling effect more).
+Scrolling effect is still buggy if scroll up and down too fast (because timing by js is difficult, in the next implementation I will improve on scrolling effect more).

+3. Please wait for the first animation of each page to run completely then start scrolling the page.

-3. The website works best on most common landscape full-width resolution (FHD, HiDPI, MDPI, Ipad Pro landscape, Ipad landscape),  Ipad portrait, and phones from from iPhone X and up.
+4. The website works best on most common landscape full-width resolution (FHD, HiDPI, MDPI, Ipad Pro landscape, Ipad landscape),  Ipad portrait, and phones from from iPhone X and up.

 - Please test the website responsiveness with landscape PC first.
 Ipad portrait screen size (768px) is